 Linus Blanket Service Project

-Students from the OTC Middle College have just completed a unit studying the concepts of Fair Trade practices, sustainability, social responsibility and community service in Ms. Sandra Pierce’s English class.
-They have learned about the importance of helping producers and farmers in developing countries gain greater equity in the marketplace and promote sustainability.
+Students from the OTC Middle College have just completed a unit studying the concepts of fair trade practices, sustainability, social responsibility and community service in Ms. Sandra Pierce’s English class.
+They have learned about the importance of helping producers and farmers in developing countries gain greater equity in the marketplace, which promotes sustainability.

-Students recently visited with local merchants who are involved in Fair Trade practices and social responsibility.
-Shawn Askinosie, from Askinosie Chocolate, shared how this process works by sourcing 100% of their beans directly from the farmers in various foreign countries cutting the middleman out.
+Students recently visited with local merchants who are involved in fair trade practices and social responsibility.
+Shawn Askinosie, from Askinosie Chocolate, shared how this process works by sourcing 100% of their beans directly from the farmers in various foreign countries, which cuts out the middleman.
 He has single handedly improved the quality of life in entire communities.
 A presentation by the Coffee Ethic introduced students to coffees from around the world.
 They are setting new standards for local businesses in implementing processes and purchasing products that are reusable, renewable or recyclable.
 Local entrepreneur, Bryan Simpson, owner of 5 Pound Apparel, provided students with an alternative view on developing a good business model by giving back.
 For every t-shirt purchased, he donates 5 pounds of fortified peanut butter used to treat malnourished children in Nepal.
 Finally, a visit to Drury University provided a first-hand look at a community garden project mobilized by students and volunteers to get acquainted with social, economic and environmental issues related to agriculture, food production and distribution of food to those in need.